telerik/blazor-docs/knowledge-base/grid-sort-grouped-column.md

 At the time of writing (Telerik UI for Blazor version 2.29.0) the ability to sort the grouped column is not supported out of the box.
 There is a public feature request for it at [Allow sorting the Grouped Column](https://feedback.telerik.com/blazor/1544196-allow-sorting-the-grouped-column).

 For the time being, you can use the [Grid State]({%slug grid-state%}) to programmatically sort the grouped column.
 Based on whether the Grid is grouped or not (you can also get that information from the State), you can render a button in the [Grid Toolbar]({%slug components/grid/features/toolbar%}) allowing the user to sort the groups.
-The UI for triggering the sorting will be a bit different than the built-in feature, however the functionality will be supported.
+The UI for sorting will be a bit different than the built-in feature.

 Here is an example of the described approach.